vistimi/terraform-aws-microservice/README.md

 There are already some terraform microservices available, however they offer low variety in configurations and usually only supports Fargate.
 Here you have access to all EC2 instances with easy configuration.

-## data platforms or frameworks
+## Data platforms or frameworks

 Data platforms are a great way to simply and efficiently manage your AI lifecycle from training to deployment.
 However they are quite pricy and only work for data application.
-Some frameworks like ray.io will offer easily lifecycle management from local machine to complex cloud deployment for ML projects.
+Some frameworks like ray.io or mlflow.org will offer easily lifecycle management from local machine to complex cloud deployment for ML projects.
-If your application is only oriented towards ML, you should probably use those tools.
+:no_good:If your application is only oriented towards ML, you should probably use those tools.

-If you want to unify your infrastructure under terraform, use this module.
+:ok_woman: If you want to unify your infrastructure with terraform, use this module.
 Terraform covers a wide range of cloud providers, hence reducing dependability over one provider/platform.
+:ok_man:If you want to use other serving systems such as torchserve or TensorFlow Serving, then use this module.

 ## Specificities